WebAssembly vs. Docker: Exploring their Connection and Potential

 If WebAssembly excels at packaging and running applications on a browser, why not use it to package and run applications anywhere, even outside of the web?

-When you compile an application program written in a langage like Go, Rust, or C++ into the WebAssembly format, you get a binary that can be executed on any WASM runtime, such as wagi, WebAssembly, Micro Runtime, Wasmtime, or Wasmedge.
+When you compile an application program written in a language like Go, Rust, or C++ into the WebAssembly format, you get a binary that can be executed on any WASM runtime, such as wagi, WebAssembly, Micro Runtime, Wasmtime, or Wasmedge.

 WebAssembly runtimes are similar to JVM, V8 engine, Ruby or Python runtimes with the ability to run applications written in those specific languages.

 WebAssembly binaries are platform-neutral, so you don't need to worry about the underlying operating system or processor architecture.
 The application can run on all major operating systems.
 However, the application may need access to system resources such as files and direct0ries, environment variables, or system time.
-These resources are b0und to the WASM module during startup using the WebAssembly System Interface (WASI).
+These resources are bound to the WASM module during startup using the WebAssembly System Interface (WASI).

 Moreover, there is no need to worry about whether the binary is running on an Intel or ARM processor, as the WebAssembly module runs inside a WASM runtime and executes the WASM binary according to the current h0st operating system and processor.